-

 If you will be working both in Denmark and outside of Denmark, it is necessary to apply for a residence and work permit so that you can travel to and from Denmark without limitations.

-If you are a citizen from a country outside Scandinavia, the EU/EEA or Switzerland, you must apply for a residence and work permit in your home country through a Danish mission, i.e. a Danish Embassy or a Danish Consulate General before coming to Denmark, even if you will not be living in Denmark during your employment.
+If you are a citizen from a country outside Scandinavia, the EU/EEA or Switzerland, you must apply for a residence and work permit in your home country through a Danish embassy or a Danish consulate general before coming to Denmark, even if you will not be living in Denmark during your employment.
 This applies even if you are from a visa-free country and do not need an entry visa to travel to Denmark (for tourism).
 The residence and work permit must be granted before you travel to Denmark for work.

-International Staff Office will start the application process once your contract is issued and will then inform you of the following process.
+The International Staff Office will start the application process once your contract has been issued and will then inform you of the following process.

 -